marysoniaugokwe/intw-tsks/README.md

 ```
 $ helm install kube-state-metrics prometheus-community/kube-state-metrics --namespace monitoring
 ```
 Then I wrote two promethues quesry for getting data of CPU and Memory , attahcing the query here.
-By using this query I created grafana dashboard. attching screenshot here.
+By using this query I created grafana dashboard.

 # Query used :